KDE/kde-builder/doc/chapter_06/other-features.md

 (other-features)=
-# Other kdesrc-build features
+# Other kde-builder features

 (changing-verbosity)=
-## Changing the amount of output from kdesrc-build
+## Changing the amount of output from kde-builder

-kdesrc-build has several options to control the amount of output the script generates.
+kde-builder has several options to control the amount of output the script generates.
 In any case, errors will always be output.

 | Debug level | Level name | Command line option |